 Outside of school, Sawyer has been active with legislative campaigns, ballot questions, and public education initiatives.
 They testified in support of the Healthy Youth Act and the Gender X bill.
 They spent countless hours on the “Yes on 3” campaign to defend transgender nondiscrimination protections.
 And through their role on the board of GLSEN Massachusetts, Sawyer worked with a team creating comprehensive sex ed that is LGBTQ+ inclusive.
 For Sawyer, activism has not only changed public policies, it’s changed their life.
 After joining their school’s GSA, Sawyer found a community and had a feeling of belonging for the first time.
 And the “Yes on 3” campaign made them realize they have the power to make change.

-Meet our 2020 Scholarship winner, Banti Jaswal!
+Meet our 2020 Scholarship recipient Banti Jaswal!

-Our 2020 GBPFLAG Scholarship winner was Banti Jaswal (they/them)!
+Our 2020 GBPFLAG Scholarship recipient was Banti Jaswal (they/them)!
 We are honored to share the incredible work Banti Jaswal has undertaken as an advocate for the intersex community.
 Watch to learn more about them and their incredible impact!